Gazuntype/ht16-team-liferace/README.md

 <br/>

 <h3>Solution</h3>
 Our innovation is a game which would embody learning within the structure of the gaming world and the player's interactions with it.
 The game would allow the player re-enact their first ever epic adventure.
-The player will be presented with a challenging simulation of a sperm’s journey through the reproductive track using VR.
+The player will be presented with a challenging simulation of a spermâ€™s journey through the reproductive track using VR.
 The player thereby gets to experience the invisible odds a single sperm faces to fuse with an egg and form a new life.

 Our aim is to co-join education with gaming not in form of edutainment but in form of playful learning to provide academic benefits.
 We also hope to pass across the message and understanding that every child was born a winner regardless of sex.